 This cooking conversion tool exists to help you convert between units of weight and volume commonly used in cooking (cups, ounces, grams, kilograms, teaspoons, tablespoons and more).
 For conversions between units of weight and volume, a list of ingredient density approximations is included.

 Please see the full disclaimer for more information.

 If you are converting between units of volume and weight, you should consider reading how to convert from volume to weight beforehand.
 This type of conversion requires a substance density figure.

-A common question received in my email inbox is with regards to how many grams of sugar there are in a teaspoon.
-Our in-depth article explains all.
-We also answer the question how many tablespoons are in a cup? in our Q&A forum.
+A common question received in my email inbox is with regards to how many tablespoons are in a cup?.
+Our Q&A forum explains all.

 Converting between cups, oz, tsp and grams

 Substance densities currently available for the cooking ingredient converter: